connervieira/Predator/FAQ.md

 **Why is Predator written in Python, and not something more efficient, like C++?**

 Python makes the development of the core Predator system much faster and more efficient.
 Additionally, Python makes it much easier to port Predator to new platforms.
 While Predator itself is indeed written in Python, many of its processing-heavy dependencies are written in C++.
 For example, Phantom, Predator's ALPR engine, is written in C++.
-This allows the system as a whole to benefit from the conveinence of Python, without significantly harming processing performance of critical processes.
+This allows the system as a whole to benefit from the convenience of Python, without significantly harming processing performance of critical processes.

 **How does Predator work?**